jjm3105/CS33-AVENGERS/README.md

 ...
 ```

-If we inspect the output of `objdump`, we will see many function names enclosed in angle brackets <> Take particular note of <main> which is the first function that is run.
+If we inspect the output of `objdump`, we will see many function names enclosed in angle brackets <> Take particular note of main, which is the first function that is run.

 ## Breakpoints